-The Interfaith Program is a campus-wide initiative to foster religious, spiritual, and secular identity for all.
+The Interfaith Program at the Trotter Multicultural Center is a campus-wide initiative to foster religious, spiritual, and secular identity for all.
 It endeavors to create opportunities and space to assist students as they make meaning of life’s deepest questions, grapple with who they are called to be and determine the impact they want to have in the world.
 Through intentionally planned programs and staff support, they will make transformative connections with their peers across identities, experiences, and academic pursuits.

 Arts, Music, and Food Programming